Nails & Piercings - For Muslims?

 ☆☆☆Sunan an-Nasa'i - hadith 14☆☆☆

 The word haraam means strictly forbidden so engaging in a haraam action would be sinful.
 Islam makes it very clear what is considered haraam.
 We have to be very careful not to label an action as haraam that Allah has not labeled as haraam.
+When an action is haraam (strictly forbidden) we will have clear sound evidence regarding the category of that action.
+And that evidence will be from the Qur'an and/or authentic ahadith and/or fiqh.

+Having lengthy natural nails is not Islamically categorized as haraam.
 Per certain schools of thought, lengthy natural nails may fall under the category of ‘makrooh’.
-A makrooh action is something that is frowned upon.
-It is important to understand that makrooh (frowned upon) is not synonymous with haraam (strictly forbidden).
+A makrooh action is something that may be frowned upon/disliked.
+It is important to understand that makrooh (frowned upon/disliked) is not synonymous with haraam (strictly forbidden).

 Lengthy natural nails do not invalidate wudhu nor ghusl as long as there is nothing added to them that would create an impermeable barrier to water.
-There are some people, such as myself, who have nails that grow at a fairly quick rate.

 Piercings